SMS Kurfürst Friedrich Wilhelm: Boxer Uprising

-By the time the German fleet had arrived, the siege of Peking had already been lifted by forces from other members of the Eight-Nation Alliance that had formed to deal with the Boxers.
+By the time the German fleet had arrived, the siege of Beijing had already been lifted by forces from other members of the Eight-Nation Alliance that had formed to deal with the Boxers.
 In early September, Kurfürst Friedrich Wilhelm and the rest of the German fleet was moved to the Yellow Sea, where Waldersee, who had been given command of all ground forces of the Eight-Nation Alliance, planned stronger actions against the harbors of northern China.
 On 3–4 September, the flagship of the East Asia Squadron, Fürst Bismarck reconnoitered the harbors of Shanhaiguan and Qinhuangdao.
 Kurfürst Friedrich Wilhelm then went to Shanhaiguan and sent a landing party of 100 men ashore while her torpedo crew cleared the Chinese minefields.
 She then returned to the Wusong roads while the ships of the East Asia Squadron remained off both ports.
 Since the situation had calmed, Kurfürst Friedrich Wilhelm and her sisters were sent to Hong Kong or Nagasaki, Japan in early 1901 for overhauls; Kurfürst Friedrich Wilhelm went to Nagasaki from 4 to 23 January.
-In March, the expeditionary fleet reassembled in Tsingtau for gunnery and tactical exercises.
+In March, the expeditionary fleet reassembled in Qingdao for gunnery and tactical exercises.

 On 26 May, the German high command recalled the expeditionary force to Germany.
 The fleet took on supplies in Shanghai and departed Chinese waters on 1 June.
 The fleet stopped in Singapore from 10 to 15 June and took on coal before proceeding to Colombo, where they stayed from 22 to 26 June.
 Steaming against the monsoons forced the fleet to stop in Mahé, Seychelles to take on more coal.
 The fleet then stopped for a day each to take on coal in Aden and Port Said.
 On 1 August they reached Cádiz, and then met with I Division and steamed back to Germany together.
-They separated after reaching Heligoland, and on 11 August after reaching the Jade roadstead, the ships of the expeditionary force were visited by Admiral von Koester, who was now the Inspector General of the Navy.
+They separated after reaching Heligoland, and on 11 August after reaching the Jade roadstead, the ships of the expeditionary force were visited by Koester, who was now the Inspector General of the Navy.
 The following day, Geißler lowered his flag aboard Kurfürst Friedrich Wilhelm and the expeditionary fleet was dissolved.
 In the end, the operation cost the German government more than 100 million marks.